 What is the Traditional Tibetan Food?

-Tsampa is the staple food in Tibet.
-Tibetan people have it three times a day.
-Usually, Tibetans ground parched barley into fine flour and mix with salty Tibetan butter tea.
-And then salty tsampa takes shape.
-You can enjoy sweet tsampa by making porridge with meat, vegetables, and sugar.
-Due to its simple cooking process, it's become an instant food for Tibetans, especially for pilgrims to trek Mt.Kailash.
+Tsampa is the staple food in Tibet, and Tibetan people consume it three times a day.
+Typically, Tibetans grind parched barley into fine flour and mix it with salty Tibetan butter tea to create salty tsampa.
+You can also enjoy sweet tsampa by making porridge with meat, vegetables, and sugar.
+Due to its simple cooking process, it has become an instant food for Tibetans, especially for pilgrims trekking to Mount Kailash.

-Tibetan people eat Tsampa every day
+Tibetan people eat Tsampa every day.

 Air Dried Meat